SMERINTHUS CAECUS Ménétriés, 1857

 EARLY STAGES

 LARVA: Full-fed 60--70mm.
-Dichromatic; bluish white and yellow-green.
-Resembles that of S. ocellata.
-Both colour forms of S. caecus have distinct black markings on the dorsal surface of the horn, base of the claspers, prolegs, and ventral surface of the head.
-The white body tubercles are round and blunt, unlike in S. ocellata, where they are sharp and pointed.
+Dichromatic; bluish-green and yellow-green.
+Resembles that of Smerinthus ocellata.
+Both colour forms of Smerinthus caecus have some black markings/tubercles on the dorsal surface of the horn, base of the claspers, prolegs, and ventral surface of the head.
+There may also be red edging to the oblique lateral stripes and spiracles.
+The white/yellow body tubercles are round and blunt, unlike in Smerinthus ocellata, where they are sharp and pointed.
+Like Laothoe amurensis, may go through four or five instars, depending on the quality of the host (Klaas van Haeringen, pers. obs.
+2016).

 PUPA: 31--35mm.
-Almost identical to that of S. ocellata.
+Almost identical to that of Smerinthus ocellata.
 The overwintering stage.

 Recorded in Korea on Populus maximowiczii (Park et al., 1999).